filamentphp/filamentphp.com/content/articles/leandrocfe-filament-v4-beta-feature-overview.md

 ### "ISO" formats

-Dates and times now support formatting using standard "ISO" formats.
+Dates and times now support formatting using standard "ISO" formats in the `TextColumn` and `TextEntry` components.

 ## Resources

-### Singular resources

-[Singular resources](../docs/4.x/resources/singular) are ideal when you don't need a full table of records—just a single form for managing one item.
-If the record doesn't exist, it's created when the form is first submitted.
-If it does, it's loaded automatically on page load and updated when submitted.
-This approach works well for pages like a `Homepage` editor, `Settings` screen, or a user `Profile.`

 ### Nested resources